Role of magnon-magnon interaction in optical excitation of coherent two-magnon modes

 where $f_{\mathbf{k}}=\tau_p \exp{\left(-\Omega_{\mathbf{k}}^2\tau_p^2\right)}$ is a factor characterizing the efficiency of two-magnon mode excitation by a Gaussian pump pulse.
 Note that Eqs.~\eqref{eq:scattering} and~\eqref{eq:ellipticity} transform into the expressions for RS and ISRS spectra without magnon-magnon interactions~\cite{Fedianin2024} by substituting $I = 0$.

-As shown in Fig.~\ref{fig:2MM_spectra}(a), the theoretical Eqs.~\eqref{eq:scattering} and~\eqref{eq:ellipticity} describe both RS and ISRS spectra with good accuracy, without any fitting parameters.
+As shown by the solid lines in Fig.~\ref{fig:2MM_spectra}(a), Eqs.~\eqref{eq:scattering} and~\eqref{eq:ellipticity} describe both RS and ISRS spectra with good accuracy, without any fitting parameters.
 For ISRS, this theory successfully reproduces the experimental time-domain dynamics, as shown by the solid blue line in Fig.~\ref{fig:2MM_spectra}(a).
 The introduction of magnon-magnon interaction bounds two-magnon oscillators, and light excites the entire ensemble of oscillators at each act of scattering.
 This leads to a redistribution of spectral intensity in both cases of RS and ISRS [Fig.~\ref{fig:2MM_spectra}(a)].
-At the same time, polarization dependences persist.
-Accordingly, the main reasons for the differences between the RS and ISRS spectra are those identified earlier~\cite{Fedianin2024} for the case of non-interacting 2M modes.
+At the same time, polarization dependencies persist.
+Accordingly, the main reasons for the differences between the RS and ISRS spectra are those identified earlier~\cite{Fedianin2024} for the case of non-interacting 2M modes, and we elaborate on them below.

 That is, we attribute the broadening of the ISRS spectrum and the blue-shift in the $P_{2}$ feature to several factors.
 Firstly, RS probes a continuum of incoherent two-magnon modes produced by multiple scattering processes.
 Secondly, the finite duration of the pump pulse affects the efficiency of the excitation of different 2M modes.
-In the case of impulsive excitation, coherent dynamics is measured, which are influenced by both the amplitude and phase of the excitations.
+In the case of impulsive excitation, coherent dynamics is measured, which is influenced by both the amplitude and phase of the modes.
 We note that previously an $\approx1$~cm$^{-1}$ shift of the 2M line in the femtosecond stimulated RS was reported in another Heisenberg antiferromagnet \knif~\cite{Batignani2015} under nonresonant excitation, and attributed to the impulsive change of exchange coupling during the pump pulse action.
-In our study the ISRS spectrum is obtained from the transient dynamics following the excitation, and is governed by equilibrium $J$.
+In our study, the ISRS spectrum is obtained from the transient dynamics that is measured after the pump pulse has passed, and is governed by the equilibrium $J$ in line with the conclusions in Ref.~\cite{Batignani2015}.

 To demonstrate the importance of the pump duration, we theoretically analyzed the dependence of the ISRS integral amplitude and the $P_{2}/P_{1}$ features magnitude ratio on the pump pulse duration.
 The optimal pulse duration for excitation of a particular 2M mode is close to a fifth of its oscillation period~\cite{Formisano2024}.
 For example, for $2\Omega_{k} = 4$\,THz, the optimal pulse duration will be 54\,fs, which is close to the experimental value of $\tau_\mathrm{p}$.
 Indeed, as shown in Fig.~\ref{fig:2MM_spectra}(c), the integral amplitude increases the closer the pump pulse duration is to the optimal value.
 However, the ratio of spectral amplitudes of the two features $P_{2}/P_{1}$ increases with decreasing $\tau_\mathrm{p}$.
 This occurs because the $P_{1}$ and $P_{2}$ features have slightly different optimal pulse durations.